Special Features and Known Issues

 The default value of the auto disconnect time is usually set to 15 minutes.

-The Intel® MPI Library for Windows* OS Getting Started Guide contains information on the following subjects:
+The Intel® MPI Library for Windows* OS Getting Started Guide, found in Getting_Started.pdf, contains information on the following subjects:

-The Intel® MPI Library for Windows* OS Reference Manual contains information on the following subjects:
+The Intel® MPI Library for Windows* OS Reference Manual, found in Reference_Manual.pdf, contains information on the following subjects:

-The Intel® MPI Library for Windows* OS Installation Guide contains information on the following subjects:
+The Intel® MPI Library for Windows* OS Installation Guide, found in INSTALL.htm, contains information on the following subjects:

 Release Notes and user guide documentation use the notation conventions listed in the following table: